bruh-ok/AppearText-Example/README.md

 ![Hover gif](https://i.imgur.com/tNTU7xb.gif)

-For example, the hovering effect is used for cursor hovering, so if you was to hover your cursor over the container of the text (in my example class: appear-overall), then the text will appear from the right, until you take your mouse off the container.
+For example, the hovering effect is used for cursor hovering, so if you was to hover your cursor over the container of the text (in my example class: appear-overall), then the text will appear from the left, until you take your mouse off the container.

 # Onload effect